Skip to Main Content

 A Courtyard Find on the High Street Climb

 Falmouth's High Street rises steeply from the harbour, and most visitors make it as far as the waterfront cafés before turning back.
-Those who keep climbing, or who know to duck into The Old Brewery Yard, find a different kind of eating: MINE, a compact bistro where the kitchen's ambitions run considerably ahead of its modest signage.
+Those who keep climbing, or who know to duck into The Old Brewery Yard, find a different kind of eating: MINE, a British Farm-to-Table Bistro in Falmouth, is a compact bistro where the kitchen's ambitions run considerably ahead of its modest signage.
 The courtyard setting gives the place a quality common to the better farm-to-table addresses in Cornwall, namely a deliberate remove from the tourist circuit, even when the tourist circuit is only fifty metres away.

 Inside, the room reads as genuinely rustic rather than styled-rustic.
-An open kitchen lets the cooking happen in plain sight, which in a restaurant of this scale is less a theatrical gesture than a practical honesty — there is nowhere to hide, and the kitchen evidently has no intention of hiding.
-The atmosphere that results is described consistently across 172 Google reviews as warm and informal, with a current rating of 4.8, a figure that holds across both first-time visitors and what appears to be a steady returning local trade.
+An open kitchen lets the cooking happen in plain sight, which in a restaurant of this scale is less a theatrical gesture than a practical honesty, there is nowhere to hide, and the kitchen evidently has no intention of hiding.
+The atmosphere that results is warm and informal, with a current rating of 4.8, a figure that holds across both first-time visitors and returning local trade.

 Farm-to-Table in Cornwall: What the Tradition Actually Means Here